-Next to the dissemination of the project results, we want the project to have the impact intended.
-After the project is finished, we want the Barrier ATLAS map to be updated regularly, the policies to be adjusted and further research developed.
+Next to the dissemination of the project results, we wanted the project to be used to have the impact intended.
+After the project is finished, we want the AMBER Barrier Atlas to be updated regularly, the policies being adjusted, and further research developed.

-A first important step towards exploitation is to involve direct stakeholders, changemakers and citizens to build the European Barrier ATLAS map together.
-There will be more understanding in society that fragmentation is an important issue, and that there are tools and guidelines available to act.
-Events like the national workshops with a selected group of people, are meant to inspire so that after the workshops they will be more willing to cooperated and eager to start.
-The project should be seen as the start of a process, optimising this European map and planning for improvements in connectivity of European rivers.
+A first important step towards exploitation was to involve direct stakeholders, changemakers and citizens in build the AMBER Barrier Atlas together, leading to more understanding in society that fragmentation is an important issue, and that there are tools and guidelines available to enable change.
+Events like the national workshops with a selected group of people are meant to inspire so that after the workshops they will be more willing to cooperated and eager to start.
+The project should be seen as the start of a process, optimising the AMBER Barrier Atlas and planning for improvements in connectivity of European rivers.